Best Summer Jobs for College Students: Over 26 Ideas That Are Worth Exploring

 So the potential benefits are rather abundant for a typical college student.
 Summer jobs frequently increase the likelihood for future success.
 That's probably why, between April and July each year, the number of young people who have jobs, or are looking for work, rises sharply.

 In July of 2015 alone, about 20.3 million people between the ages of 16 and 24 were employed in the U.S., according to the Bureau of Labor Statistics.
 About 27 percent of them had jobs related to the hospitality, culinary, and leisure industries.
 Roughly 20 percent of them worked in retail.
 And 11 percent of them had jobs related to health or education services.
 The rest of them were employed in a wide variety of other sectors.

 Depending on your location, finding good summer jobs for students can sometimes be a little tricky.
 But a lot of cities have summer youth employment programs that can help match you to seasonal opportunities.
-Plus, more than 70 percent of such programs feature partnerships with employers in the private sector, which is where most jobs tend to pop up.
+Plus, according to the Urban Institute, some program partners (including those in the private sector) provide hands-on mentorship and assist youth with professional development.

 In addition, the White House has launched the Summer Opportunity Project, which should help create new jobs and internships all over America.
 It's an initiative that brings together a large variety of leaders, schools, and public and non-profit agencies at the local and state levels in order to increase the availability of summer opportunities for students and other young people.